nicnosis/iu-courses/j360/web-syllabus.md

 Source: [http://enrollmentbulletin.indiana.edu/pages/relo.php](http://enrollmentbulletin.indiana.edu/pages/relo.php)

 ### Syllabus
-Our schedule will be followed more rigidly in the first half of the semester, and more loosely in the second half.
-Courses such as this one will have a wide array of students with varying strengths and weaknesses.
-Because this course is rich in content, the instructor reserves the right to amend this syllabus to better match the needs of a given class.
+This course is rich in content and skill levels vary widely among students.
+The instructor reserves the right to amend this syllabus to better match the needs of a given class.

 ## Schedule
 Schedule is subject to change.
 A given class of students can differ widely in skills and teaching needs, so our schedule is likely to be looser in the second half of the semester.